Create a User Passkey Session

 Initialize the React Provider

-Use the passkey session for read and write requests
+Use the session to make requests

-Note: getActiveClient()
+getActiveClient()

 Alternative Steps (non-React)

-Initialize the Passkey Client
+Initialize the Passkey and IndexedDB Clients

-Use the passkey session for read and write requests
+Use the session to make requests